MartinSeeler/dense-tick-file-format/src/main/tut/demo.md

 What a wonderful world would it be when prices would only move upwards.
 In reality, prices move up and down all the time.
 Even tough there is another way to store small positive and also negative numbers, which is called [ZigZag encoding](https://developers.google.com/protocol-buffers/docs/encoding#signed-integers), we will use a more trivial way to fix this issue.
 We can use one bit to indicate, whether the next delta is positive (0) or negative (1) and then storing only the absolute value.
-Here is the case class and the codec for this non negative delta class.
+Here is the case class and the codec for this non-negative delta class.

 ```tut:book
 case class NonNegativeFactorizedDeltaTick(timeDelta: Long, bidDeltaNeg: Boolean, bidDelta: Int, askDeltaNeg: Boolean, askDelta: Int)
 val nonNegFactorizedDeltaTickCodecV = (vlong :: bool :: vint :: bool :: vint).as[NonNegativeFactorizedDeltaTick]